jreisinger/jreisinger.github.io/cv.md

 Professional Summary
 --------------------

-I have been doing IT related stuff for companies of varied sizes and types.
-My experience is mainly in system administration (5+ years) and IT auditing and security (5+ years).
+I have been doing IT related stuff for companies of varied sizes and types for 10+ years.
+My experience is mainly in system administration and IT security.
 I have touched several infrastructures and written quite a few scripts/programs.
-I try to stay on top of new technologies and practices, and use them when/where appropriate.
+I try to stay on top of new technologies and practices and use them when/where appropriate.
 I am not bad at managing smaller projects and teams.
 I can communicate well with technical and non-technical folks.

 Work Experience
 ---------------